-Animal symbolism of the beaver also deals with working diligently.
-The dams and these beavers build are sometimes eight feet tall and span across entire bodies of water.
+Beavers also speak to us about working diligently.
+The dams beavers build are sometimes eight feet tall and span across entire bodies of water!
 That kind of accomplishment doesn’t happen overnight, nor does it happen by just wishing of completion.
-The beaver says: "yeah, it’s great to have dreams, but you have to work at them to make the real!”
+The beaver says: “Yeah, it’s great to have dreams, but you have to work at them to make the real!”

-But it's not all work and no play in the Beaverville.
+It’s not all work and no play in the Beaverville.
 Play, enjoyment, fun and games are also among the beaver animal symbolism.
 Specifically, the beaver shares quality time with family.
 This is also another key symbol for us – it reminds us to take time for ourselves, and our family.

 Animal symbolism is a pure, natural way to help facilitate change within each of us.
 By tuning into animals such as the beaver, we can create an energetic dialogue that may answer some tough questions in our lives.

 How so?
 Mainly, observing and connecting.
 When we pay attention to the beaver’s behavior and proclivities, we can compare or associate those features to our own behavior.
 By doing this we can match up, mimic, or employ beaver qualities in our own lives with a goal to stimulate natural (or even wild) solutions for ourselves.

 An Important Note About Signs, Symbols and Their Meanings

-Signs and symbols cultivate their meanings according to culture, context, passage of time in society as well as mass societal opinion.
+Signs and symbols cultivate their meanings according to culture, context, passage of time, and mass societal opinion.
 What’s cool and highly important is that signs and symbols earn their most powerful meanings from our own personal perspectives.